MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-volumes.md

 ## Choosing the size of volumes

-We recommend limiting the size of each volume to 64 TB in Windows Server 2019.
+We recommend limiting the size of each volume to 64 TB in the Azure Stack HCI OS.

    > [!TIP]
    > If you use a backup solution that relies on the Volume Shadow Copy service (VSS) and the Volsnap software provider—as is common with file server workloads—limiting the volume size to 10 TB will improve performance and reliability.
 Backup solutions that use the newer Hyper-V RCT API and/or ReFS block cloning and/or the native SQL backup APIs perform well up to 32 TB and beyond.